McGill-MiCM/MiCM_BootcampF22_Intro_Singlecell/readme.md

 module load fastqc/0.11.9 mugqic/openjdk-jdk-19
 ```

-2. Check that you have successuflly load fastqc and you will get "FastQC v0.11.9"
+2. Check that you have successuflly load fastqc
 ```{}
 fastqc -v
 ```